 As can be seen from even a brief perusal of the site, a significant amount of information has already been collated to date, including:

-An annotated index of some 80 key concepts
+Concept Index: annotated index of some 80 key concepts in this field

-A preliminary list of public law scholars working in this area worldwide
+Experts Database: Lists of scholars and policy actors working in this area worldwide

-A significant bibliography, spanning constitutional and international law, including key texts from political science, and organised according to selected themes, geographic region, and international organisations
+Global Research: A significant bibliography, spanning law, other disciplines, and policy, including key texts from political science, and organised according to selected themes, geographic region, and international organisations

 Teaching: A 'starter kit' of teaching resources, including original materials and material sent by DEM-DEC users

 Events Database: A list of forthcoming events within this area

 Links: A collection of links to useful information, sources and resources